threefoldtech/home/solutions/evdc2.4.md

       - Project: [TF Meet v1.1.0](https://github.com/crystaluniverse/crystal_filebrowser/projects/1)- File storage drive and office tools, all in 1 application.

 - See the complete list of marketplace solutions on [VDC Charts repository](https://github.com/threefoldtech/vdc-solutions-charts)

+> BUGS / FR NEED TO BE PUT ON REPO:  jssdk because that is where the code lives.